 KINGSTON, R.I. – April 12, 2022 – Eight University of Rhode Island sophomores have been awarded the Ernest F. Hollings Scholarship from the National Oceanic and Atmospheric Administration, the most prestigious scholarship awarded to undergraduates in marine sciences.
 The University is the top producer of Hollings Scholars among the 84 institutions represented in this year’s selection pool.

-The group is the largest number of URI students to win the annual award.
+The group also represents the largest number of URI students to win the annual award in a single year.
 This marks the 14th straight year that at least one URI student has been named a Hollings Scholar.
 Since the start of the program in 2005, URI students have won 41 Hollings Scholarships, which have provided more than $675,000 in scholarship funds in addition to earnings from a paid NOAA summer internship between the junior and senior years.